Troubleshooting

 The following sections help with the most common problems when setting up the clusters locally or in the cloud.

-to get a live view of resources, switch between them instantly, and inspect logs or events with a few keystrokes.
+Recommended for debugging: Use k9s, a terminal-based Kubernetes dashboard, to monitor jobs, pods, and logs in real time.
+Run k9s -n <NAMESPACE> to get a live view of resources, switch between them instantly, and inspect logs or events with a few keystrokes.
 Compared to kubectl, it is faster and more convenient.

 Understanding Error Messages